Peach trees at Pearson Farm in Fort Valley, Georgia

 The Washington Family began growing strawberries at the Loganville Farm location in 2000.
 They also have a farm in Watkinsville, which offers additional farm activities, such as a corn maze, pumpkin patch and summer berry picking.

-Yule Forest Hwy 155 – Stockbridge
+The Christmas Tree Farm at Yule Forest – Stockbridge

 Known for: Pumpkins, Christmas trees